How to Install Matomo with Nginx on Ubuntu

 Installing MariaDB for Matomo

-MariaDB, a preferred database for the LEMP stack, offers enhanced performance over MySQL.
-For those requiring specific versions of MariaDB, such as 11.x or 10.x, refer to the detailed guide for optimal results on Ubuntu: Install MariaDB on Ubuntu.
+MariaDB is a preferred database for the LEMP stack because it offers enhanced performance over MySQL.
+If you require specific versions of MariaDB, such as 11.x or 10.x, refer to the detailed guide for optimal results on Ubuntu: Install MariaDB on Ubuntu.

 sudo apt install mariadb-server mariadb-client